 There are indeed plenty of examples of musings and thoughts written by folks further on in their lives and careers - but the further down the road, the more “branched out” or unique they are.

 So I am likewise trying to find my way, making lines amongst scattered dots, creating a map of my own where there is no map.
 The references I have are maps of other cities, which are people with similar values and life goals, but their own very distinct path.

 Here is how I am encouraging myself on this journey:

 - Remind myself that many goals at this stage are long term, and it cannot be guaranteed how long they will take to achieve.

 - Keep the bigger picture in mind, when I accidentally go too deep in the weeds during execution.

-I will still be sharing some of my learning endeavors every two weeks or so, to allow for more time to pass as I try out different approaches and experiments.
+I will still be sharing some of my learning endeavors every few weeks or so, to allow for more time to pass as I try out different approaches and experiments.